-Over the past couple of weeks, we have thought about how important it is to lead from the inside out, and the consequences of losing sight of this to power and position.
-This week I’d like to take a few moments to stop and think about what it means to be authentic and why being authentic is so important before we get stuck into how we can build on Mary’s ten traits over the coming weeks.
+So far we have thought about how important it is to lead from the inside out, and the consequences of losing sight of this to power and position.
+Now I’d like to take a few moments to stop and think about what it means to be authentic and why being authentic is so important before we get stuck into the traits of authentic, effective and brave leaders over the coming weeks.

 We live in a time of conflicting-information overload and it is increasingly easy to portray yourself as something you are not.
 Amidst the distrust, fake news, immoral journalism, contrived social media, science-denial, reckless politics, hypocrisy and selfish ambition (to call out a few) authenticity seems a rare commodity these days – which only makes it more important on both an individual level within the conservation sector, as it is for the organisations and movement as a whole.
 Because there is only one way to be believable, and that is to be exactly what you say you are.

 Authenticity has a focus on actions, those self-expressions of the morals you live by and the things you believe in.
 There is a level of charisma and sincerity that comes from authenticity that attracts attention and admiration, builds trust, inspires others and ultimately enables you to influence them in the right way.
 It’s no good going through the motions, striving to prove to be something you’re not, those around you can sense it and will distrust you for it.
 You must be true to yourself and your own ethics and if you find you are unable to then something’s not right.